NCBI-Hackathons/Virulence_Factor_Characterization/README.md

 # Approach

-Machine-learning model trained against pathogenic and non-pathogenic datasets to predict contribution to virulence of genes?
-Kmers?
+Machine-learning model trained against virulent and non-virulent gene datasets to predict contribution to virulence of genes?

 ## Installing